Movile (company): 2010–2014: rebranding and expansion

-2015-Present: Continued Investment & Growth into a Mobile Platform
+2015–present: growth into a mobile platform

-2015 started out strong for Movie with a mid-year investment of $40M (Series E) from Naspers and Innova Capital.
+2015 started out strong for Movile with a mid-year investment of $40M (Series E) from Naspers and Innova Capital.
 Movile then invested $50 million into iFood and Just Eat along with a $15 million investment in PlayKids for China and Japan expansion.

 In 2016, Rapiddo acquires on-demand courier service 99Motos.
 PlayKids expands with content from Sesame Street and additional apps—PlayKids Talk, PlayKids Stories and PlayKids Party. iFood purchases San Francisco-based, online food delivery service, SpoonRocket's technology, to expand their reach into additional restaurants in Latin America.
 Movile invests in Sympla, a 'do it yourself' ticketing platform for events and Sympla acquires Eventik to expand their presence in ticking.
 Movile then raises an additional $40 million (Series F) from Naspers and Innova Capital.

 2017 saw an additional funding round of $53 million (Series G) from Naspers and Innova Capital.

-Businesses and Brands

-PlayKids

-PlayKids was created in 2013 as a streaming-video-on-demand app (SVOD) for children 5 and under.
-Initially launched in more than 20 countries across Europe, Asia, Africa and Australia and featured original content, as well as content from a range of broadcasters, including DHX Media, PBS and the Jim Henson Company.
-In 2016, PlayKids expanded with content from Sesame Street and additional apps, as Stories and Party.
-Today, PlayKids became an education platform, helping kids in their development through educational content and activities.
-Stories provides a virtual library that can be read or listened to by children 6 to 8 years old.
-And Party provides interactive learning games for kids 6 to 8 years old.